-- Any adjustments needed that exceed these thresholds, including the following, will require EPC approval to ensure the Plan's intent and purpose are still met with the proposed changes: - a.
-Eliminating a street cross section element and/or - b.
-Adjusting a dimension beyond the 20% that DRB can grant. - Changes to a Primary Street cross section may only be due to utility use, drainage requirement, engineering for safety, or to respond to site context. - The applicant is to provide engineering drawings demonstrating the need for an adjustment to the street cross section and proposing an improved cross section that works for the project site and adjacent sites, while still meeting the intent of this - 10.2.6.
+- (ii) Changes to a Primary Street cross section may only be due to utility use, drainage requirement, engineering for safety, or to respond to site context. - (iii) The applicant is to provide engineering drawings demonstrating the need for an adjustment to the street cross section and proposing an improved cross section that works for the project site and adjacent sites, while still meeting the intent of this Plan. - 10.2.5.
 Maintenance of all streetscape is to be per City Code of Ordinances Chapter 6, Article 5.
-[See Section 13.3.13 starting on page 236 for policies relating to roles and responsibilities for maintenance.]
+[See Section 13.3.13 starting on page 223 for policies relating to roles and responsibilities for maintenance.]